Alcoholism in Ireland: Health problems

 Alcohol-related harm contributes to many health problems in Ireland.
 Every day, approximately three people in Ireland die from alcohol-related causes.
 For men aged between 15 and 39, nearly a quarter of all deaths are a consequence of alcohol-related harm.
 More than 1.35 million Irish people are engaging in harmful drinking activities, and over 30% say they experience harm stemming from their own drinking habits.
-A study carried out between 1997-2010 found that there were 3289 admissions to hospitals due to acute alcohol problems.
+A study carried out between 1997 and 2010 found that there were 3289 admissions to hospitals due to acute alcohol problems.
 Of those admissions, 43.6% of people were younger than 30 years old and over 10% of patients were under 18 years old.

-A task force was established in Ireland, which showed that between 1989-1999, the average consumption of alcohol per capita increased by 41% in Ireland.
+A task force was established in Ireland, which showed that between 1989 and 1999, the average consumption of alcohol per capita increased by 41% in Ireland.
 Reasons given for the increase in alcohol consumption included that across the country, the nation had become more affluent, alcohol taxes had declined and there was greater access for people to alcohol due to longer opening hours in stores.
 Surveys conducted by the Irish Department of Health found that young people didn't drink as frequently as older age groups, but when they did, were more likely to engage in binge drinking.
 This resulted in more risky alcohol consumption in younger age groups, and more dangerous alcohol consumption among women than men in Ireland.

 Binge drinking is understood as a normal activity in Ireland, with over 58% of drinking occasions resulting in binge drinking.
 Current research shows that many attendees at the accident or emergency departments in Ireland are there due to excessive consumption of alcohol.
 Furthermore, studies are finding that high alcohol consumption per capita is contributing to specific diseases, such as oral cancer and liver disease.